NickyEXE/hackerchat-websockets-fe/README.md

 Full details on how to run this are available in the boilerplate React repo below, but cloning this down and running `yarn install` will install the packages locally, after which you can run `yarn start` to open this up on localhost:3001.

-It'll be fairly useless unless you use and set up the back end portion of this app (available here)[https://github.com/NickyEXE/hackerchat-websockets-be].
+It'll be fairly useless unless you use and set up the back end portion of this app [available here](https://github.com/NickyEXE/hackerchat-websockets-be).

 # What's with the murder theme?